FJrodafo/University/Cheat_sheets/Docker/README.md

 + <p className="text-center">You have no todo items yet!
 Add one above!</p>
 ```

-Build your updated version of the image, using the docker build command (make sure you are in the `getting-started-app` directory):
+Build your updated version of the image, using the docker build command (Make sure you are in the `getting-started-app` directory):

 ```shell
 docker build -t getting-started .